kaigorod/nirdjs/README.md

-# charm
+# What is Charm
-Charm is React-first sub-atomic state management library.
+Charm is a state management library.